Sunday, August 19, 2012

 There are no female Aristotles, Newtons, Eulers or Einsteins.
 I wish there were, but there aren’t.
 Women in general do two things: have babies and determine the comfort level of the home – otherwise most men would live in a pigsty.

 I once worked at a place that employed mostly women.
 At the end of the shift they would all gather together and complain about men.
 Women may think men complain about women, but they don’t, not to the degree women complain about men.
-It’s not even one percent compared to what
+It’s not even one percent compared to what women do.

 The difference is that when men complain about women, their complaints are almost always justified.
 Women, on the other hand, always seem to have vague complaints that consist mostly of blaming their problems on men.
 And it’s always about their relationships.

 These women would complain and complain and do it in front of me as if I was invisible.
 The other men who worked there were never around when these whine-fests erupted…which was every night.
 Maybe that’s why they were never around.